howeverloveu789/mirami-public/README.md

 ## What it does

 22 behavioral questions.
-One verdict.
-One recommended exit.
+One structural pattern.
+Depending on tier — zero, one, or three exits.

 The engine scores your answers across three axes — Drive, Reality, Capacity — and outputs one of 12 decision patterns.
-Each pattern comes with:
+Each pattern reveals:

 - What is breaking
 - What it is costing you
-- One structural exit
+- The next structural move (if your tier includes exits)

 ---